merlos/panatrans-kml_extractor/README.md

     ../bin/kmlex <path to kml_file>                   # Output files will be saved on current working directory.

 ```
-The output is a complete GTFS feed that includes the following files: agency.txt, calendar.txt, routes.txt, shapes.txt, stop_times.txt, stops.txt and trips.txt,
+The output is a complete GTFS feed that includes the following files: `agency.txt`, `calendar.txt`, `routes.txt`, `shapes.txt`, `stop_times.txt`, `stops.txt` and `trips.txt`.

 ## Using an alternate stops.txt as source.

-You may want to clean the stops before generating the `stop_times.txt` file.
+You may want to clean the stop list before generating the `stop_times.txt` file.
 In
-order to do that, you can use  `bin/stop_times`
+order to do that, you can use the script `bin/stop_times`

 ```
 Usage:
   stop_times <path_to_file.kml> <path_to_stops_file.txt>
 ```
 It generates a `stop_times.txt`file that uses the routes of the KML (first argument)
 and the stops of the txt file provided as second argument.

 # The code
 `lib/panatrans/kml_extractor.rb` contains all the code.
 The KMLFile class is the one you should call to generate the output.

-Basically, the procedure is to read the KML file, searching for the two folders.
-To read the file, as it is an XML, nokogiri is used When the stops folder is found, extracts the stop using nokogiri,
+Basically, in order to extract the data is reads the KML file, searchs for the two folders (the ones mentioned above) and creates a couple of arrays one with the stops and one with the routes and shapes linked.
+The file is a KML, to parse it [nokogiri](http://www.nokogiri.org/) is used.

 ## Tests